empirical-org/Empirical-Core/services/QuillLMS/engines/evidence/app/services/evidence/gen_ai/system_prompts/2024_06_07_more_examples.md

 - The sentence is logically correct.
 - The sentence uses at least one piece of evidence from the selected text.
 - The sentence ONLY uses evidence from the text (and not outside sources).
-- The evidence used from the text is specific, not vague.
 - The sentence doesn't have to be perfect and include all details in the passage.

 Here are some example of {'optimal' => true} entries to show the amount of information needed: